OctopusDeploy/docs/docs/infrastructure/deployment-targets/proxy-support.md

 ### Working with Docker registry {#ProxySupport-WorkingwithDockerRegistry}

 The Octopus Server will query your external Docker Registry when creating releases.
-You should configure the Web Request Proxy using the Octopus Server Manager.
+You should configure the web request proxy using the Octopus Server Manager.

 The Docker steps will access your external Docker Registry when deploying.
-You should configure the Web Request Proxy using the Tentacle Manager on each of your Tentacles as required.
+You should configure the web request proxy using the Tentacle Manager on each of your Tentacles as required.

 ### Making web requests from custom scripts {#ProxySupport-MakingwebrequestsfromCustomScripts}

-You should configure the Web Request Proxy using either the Octopus Server Manager or Tentacle Manager depending on where your custom script actually executes.
+You should configure the web request proxy using either the Octopus Server Manager or Tentacle Manager depending on where your custom script actually executes.

 #### PowerShell Core scripts

-If you are executing a PowerShell script with a version of PowerShell Core earlier than Version `7.0.0`, any usages of `System.Net.Http.HttpClient` may ignore the proxy that has been configured.
+If you are executing a PowerShell script with a version of PowerShell Core earlier than version `7.0.0`, any usages of `System.Net.Http.HttpClient` may ignore the proxy that has been configured.
 Each instance of `HttpClient` should be manually configured with an appropriate proxy.

 For convenience, the `$OctopusProxy` variable is available for your scripts to use, and the variable is assigned a configured instance of `System.Net.WebProxy`.